rahult017/Vendor_Management_System/README.md

 ## API Documentation.

-To understand how to utilize the API mentioned below, please refer to the tutorial video titled "how_test_api"
+To understand how to utilize the API mentioned below, please refer to the tutorial video titled "how_test_api.mp4"

 1.Vendor Profile Management